adminpoly/DingDong-Grocery-APP-Monitor/readme.md

 Due to the epidemic of lockdowns in Shanghai over the past weeks, the situation has evolved beyond almost everyone's expectations.
 Many people's situations have turned into a situation where they can't leave home, and as they can't leave home day by day, the previously prepared supplies are getting less and less.

-Although you can buy food in Dingdong and other software, the availability is very low due to high demand, and a long time of repeated manual refresh time almost consumed all patience.
+Although you can buy food in Dingdong and other software, the availability is very low due to high demand, and a long time of repeated manual refresh almost consumed all patience.

 So some users wanted to make a small script.
 This Dingdong Script is built to help people automatically operate the repetitive check process.